mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 5.7 Showing Articles

-If you submit the form again now, VOK will just stay on the form.
+If you submit the form again now, VoK will just stay on the form.
 That's not very useful though, so let's add the show action before proceeding.

 Vaadin Navigator supports adding parameters after the view name.
 This way, we can pass the Article ID to the `ArticleView` as follows:
 [http://localhost:8080/#!article/12](http://localhost:8080/#!article/12).
 As we did before, we need to add the `web/src/main/kotlin/com/example/vok/ArticleView.kt` file: